-A mnemonic for remembering the names of skull foramen that the branches of the trigeminal nerve (CN V) pass through is:
+A mnemonic for remembering the names of the skull foramina that the branches of the trigeminal nerve (CN V) pass through is:

 Standing Room Only

 standing: superior orbital fissure (frontal branch of trigeminal nerve)

-room: foramen rotundum (maxilary branch of trigeminal nerve)
+room: foramen rotundum (maxillary branch of trigeminal nerve)

 Trigeminal neuralgia or tic douloureux corresponds to a clinical manifestation of sudden severe paroxysms of pain which usually lasts a few seconds to a few minutes, more often involving the maxillary branch of the trigeminal nerve.
 A vascular compression is the most prevalent cause.
 Other cause...

 Trochlear apparatus calcification in the orbit is a common incidental finding on CT of the head, found in ~12.5% of patients.
 There is no association with diabetes mellitus but an association has been demonstrated with autoimmune disease and elevated ALP 1,2.

 The true vocal cords are the thickened, free edge of the cricovocal membrane, the cricovocal ligament, lined by mucous membrane 1.
 Together they form part of the glottis, the V-shaped aperture through which air passes.
 Their primary role is in phonation where vibration of the adducted vocal cord...

 A trumpeted internal acoustic meatus (IAM) is an indirect sign of an acoustic schwannoma and is useful in helping differentiating between one and other cerebellopontine angle entities, especially from a meningioma which typically does not extend into the meatus 1.